1. Principles of Edition

 2. Text of St. Emilie

-Documents others than letters have been split in search units identified by the subdivision number of the document.
+Documents others than letters have been split in search units identified

 Example: EC 1, 12 shows chapter 12 of the first part of Running of Christian Schools.